Take a Hike

-The newly developed Rushbrook Trail is easily accessible from Cow Bay.
-Approximately 1.5 km one way, you’ll start at the far end of the Rushbrook Floats parking lot, finding the trailhead just behind the Bob’s on the Rocks building.
+For an easy loop in town, take a stroll down Rushbrook Trail.
+You’ll find the trailhead just behind the Bob’s on the Rocks building.
 This is a wide gravel trail suitable for most abilities that skirts steep cliffs at the very edge of the water.
-Newly renovated in 2018, it features three suspension bridges and stunning views up the harbour as far as Tuck Inlet.
-You’ll come out in beautiful Seal Cove to watch the float planes taking off, before turning around & walking back the way you came.
+Newly renovated in 2018, it features three impressive suspension bridges and stunning views up the harbour as far as Tuck Inlet.
+You’ll emerge in Seal Cove, where you can watch the seaplanes taking off and landing, before walking back along the trail to Rushbrook Floats.

-For a more rugged hike, try Tall Trees Trail, approximately 4.5 km one way.
-The start of this recently updated trail is just a couple hundred meters past the Butze Rapids parking lot.
+For more of a challenge, check out Tall Trees Trail.
+Approximately 4.5 km one-way, Tall Trees is an out-and-back trail.
+The start of this recently updated trail is just a couple hundred meters past the Butze Rapids parking lot, on the opposite side of the road.
 This hike will take you 450 meters up the side of Mount Oldfield and on clear days provides stunning views of Prince Rupert harbour and the surrounding mountains.
-The first section is relatively flat but quickly becomes steep, making this a moderately difficult hike.
+The first section is wide and relatively flat but quickly becomes steep, making this a moderately difficult hike.